Clinical Genomics LundNational facility

 An IT infrastructure solution for secure storage, transfer and analysis of NGS data generated within the facility.
 Project and laboratory information management systems integrated with the laboratory workflows.

-Examples of projects within the focus areas of CSU
+Examples of projects within the focus areas of CMD:

 Focus Area: Cancer

-Gene panels for colon cancer, lung cancer, and melanoma in clinical routine.
-Gene panels for myeloid malignancies and acute lymphoblastic leukemia in testing.
+Gene panels for colorectal cancer, lung cancer, gastrointestinal tumors and malingt melanoma in clinical routine.
+Gene panels for myeloid malignancies, acute lymphoblastic leukemia, and ovarian cancer in clinical validation.

 Focus Area: Inherited Mendelian Disorders